 We stayed inland of the masts this time around and as though to make me look like an idiot, a surfaced road appeared at the other side, zig zagging right up to them!
 I knew that this was probably the one that led to the road.
 So easy….
 We saw a grassy footpath leading downhill in a north-easterly direction which we decided to follow instead as it was more aesthetically pleasing!
 As expected it emerged onto the road, from where the walk down to A719 was really enjoyable, with views across to the Isle of Arran the whole way.

 Now it was time for the rookie error!
 We headed past Heads of Ayr Caravan Park, along the dismantled railway, across the fields and down the new steps of steep Fisherton Gully to the rocky shore.
 The views had been simply stunning the whole way and you can see some examples of this from the photos below, taken during my summer trip!
 Today however, I had been able to tell for some time that the tide was further in than I thought it would be, but I hoped that there would be enough shoreline left to pass safely the short distance to the next gully which would take us once again to higher ground.
 Alas, we were too late.
 I had carefully checked the expected high tide time before setting off: 3pm.
 The time was now 2pm and at one tiny section which jutted out that bit more than the rest, the tide was already lapping the bottom of the cliffs.
 There was no way past.
 I was gutted, not least because I loved this section of the Ayrshire Coastal Path and I knew that just around that tiny cliff was another bay which would have been passable.
 Had we arrived at this point even 15 minutes earlier we would have been able to get round no problem.
 There was nothing else for it but to clamber back up Fisherton Gully.
-Fortunately, being a Pathminder for the Ayrshire Coastal Path I had been out working on the gully recently, which meant that I knew of a way to access the main road without retracing our steps all the way back to the caravan park which would have been enough to make us both cry.
-We headed back to Dunure along the grass verge of the A719.
+Fortunately, being a volunteer with the Ayrshire Coastal Path I had been out working on the gully recently, which meant that I knew of a way to access the main road without retracing our steps all the way back to the caravan park which would have been enough to make us both cry.
+We then headed back to Dunure along the grass verge of the A719.
 Not the best end to the day!
 It just goes to show… even though I knew to check the tide times, and did so, and even though I actually work along the trail and knew this area was prone to hide tide issues, I still managed to get caught out!